What is a blood transfusion?

 - Red blood cells carry oxygen through your body to your heart and brain.
 Adequate oxygen is very important to maintain life.

-- Platelets and cryoprecipitate help to prevent or control bleeding.
+- Platelets help to prevent or control bleeding due to low platelet count.

-- Plasma replaces blood volume and also may help to prevent or control bleeding.
+- Plasma and cryoprecipitate, replacement coagulation factors, also help to prevent or control bleeding.

 How safe are blood transfusions?

-- Hepatitis C: 1 in 1 million cases
+- Hepatitis C: 1 in 1.2 million donations

 For comparison, let's look at your lifetime odds for a few other things: